 - Moon Phases Ramadan Calendar

 - Mosque Windows Calendar

 - Envelope Calendar

 Whether you buy them or make them, decorations are a great way to add some Ramadan excitement and atmosphere to your home.

-But before you get carried away, set aside an area to decorate that won’t get in the way of your daily routine.
-Because remember, it will need to stay up for the whole month!
+Before you get carried away though, set aside an area to decorate that won’t get in the way of your daily routine.
+Remember, it will need to stay up for the whole month!

 Paper pom-poms or lanterns are a better alternative to balloons which will deflate after a couple of days and leave your kids feeling a little deflated too after all their hard work.

 Work around a theme or colour to co-ordinate your decorations.
 Popular themes for Ramadan include lanterns, the moon and stars and Islamic patterns.

 Fragrances are a great way to set the mood!
 Over time you’ll associate that fragrance with Ramadan and I’m sure it will trigger some beautiful memories.
 Scented candles like Musk, Oudh, Rose or Fig are a perfect for creating a “signature scent” for Ramadan that you can burn each evening.